Found in 11 Collections and/or Records:

-Scope and Contents This collections consists of over 50 letters written by Corporal Anton "Tony" Zeithammel of the 3rd Marine Division while serving in Vietnam.
-The letters are addressed to his parents in Battle Creek, Michigan and concern day-to-day military activities and news from home.
+This collection consists of over 50 letters written by Corporal Anton "Tony" Zeithammel of the 3rd Marine Division while serving in Vietnam.
+The letters are addressed to his parents in Battle Creek, Michigan, and concern day-to-day military activities and news from home.
 Most of the original envelopes have been preserved.